The Safest and Most Dangerous Places in Fall City, WA: Crime Maps and Statistics

 Is Fall City, WA Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-Fall City ranks in the 49th percentile for safety, meaning it is safer than 49% of cities but less safe than 51%.
-This analysis applies only to Fall City's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Fall City's combined rate is about the same as the norm.
+Fall City sits in the 49th percentile, ahead of 49% of cities and behind 51%.
+The grade covers only Fall City's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Fall City is 24.27 per 1,000 residents in the typical year.
-Fall City Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Fall City varies by neighborhood - ranging from 1 in 33 in the central neighborhoods to 1 in 54 in the south.
+The overall crime rate in Fall City is 24.27 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 33 in the central neighborhoods to 1 in 54 in the south.

-When looking at total crime counts (rather than per capita rates), the central parts of Fall City, WA see the most incidents - about 41 per year.
-In contrast, the north part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Fall City, WA report the most crime, about 41 cases per year.
+The north part reports the fewest, around 0 per year.

 The Cost of Crime™ in Fall City, WA

-The total projected cost of crime in Fall City for 2025 is $2,182,489.
-This translates to approximately $404 per resident and $1,097 per household.
-On average, crime-related costs account for 0.5% of the median household income in Fall City.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Fall City for 2025 is $2,182,489, about $404 per resident and $1,097 per household.
+That equals 0.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 53.6%